Pluribus (TV series): Release

-After Pluribus was announced, very few details of the show were released publicly, even with the series's full trailer released in late October 2025.
+After Pluribus was announced, very few details of the series were released publicly, even with the series' full trailer released in late October 2025.
+It was known to be a science fiction series at the time it was pitched, and Gilligan distanced the series from Breaking Bad and Better Call Saul, in that "the world changes very abruptly in the first episode, and then it is quite different."

 An advance invitation-only screening of the series's first two episodes was held in New York City on October 10, 2025.
 The series held its official premiere event at the Directors Guild of America in Los Angeles on November 4.
 Entertainment Weekly released an exclusive preview of the series's first four minutes one day before the Apple TV premiere.

 Pluribus premiered its first two episodes on November 7, 2025, exclusively on Apple TV.
-A new episode is set to air every Friday through December 26.
+Episodes were promoted as being released on Fridays globally from November 7, but were released in Eastern Time Zones on the preceding Thursday evenings.
+The fifth episode was released two days early due to the Thanksgiving holiday in the United States and the season finale was also released two days early, due to the Christmas holiday.

 Marketing

-Various teaser trailers for the series have included the phone number "(202) 808-3981", which when dialed plays the following message:
+Various teaser trailers for the series have included the phone number "(202) 808–3981", which when dialed plays the following message: